MinaProtocol/mina/rfcs/0036-hard-fork-disaster-recovery.md

 The epoch ledgers can be compiled into the binary, or, if epoch ledger persistence is available, included as files from the install package.
-In the latter case, the operator may need to copy the installed epoch ledgers to the Coda config directory.
+In the latter case, the operator may need to copy the installed epoch ledgers to the Mina config directory.

 If the fork is safe, then like the SNARKed ledger, we can compile the saved root breadcrumb into the binary.
 The breadcrumb data would be